 Data as a bargaining chip

 Data is the new bargaining chip.
-They are the new power.
-A few years ago, terrorist groups from the East discovered the location of American military bases in the area from access to data generated by the wearables of American soldiers… and yet we shared our data without thinking twice.
+They are a new power.
+A few years ago, terrorist groups from the East discovered the location of American military bases in the area from access to data generated by the wearables of American soldiers… and yet we shared ours without thinking twice.

 We hate constantly entering our password so we “log in” to “unknown” pages using our RRSS with applications such as Facebook or Google.
 As consumers and individuals, our lives – our preferences, passions and prejudices – are encapsulated in many terabytes of data, in the cloud: from our purchase history on Amazon, through what we like on Facebook and Instagram, to our opinions on Twitter, who are our friends or family, what we Google and what we ask Alexa or Siri.

-To capitalize on this opportunity from brands and companies, it is necessary to understand what big data is and what it is not and how we can apply it to our work.
+To capitalize on this opportunity from brands and companies, it is necessary to understand what it is and what it is not and how we can apply it to our work.
 Next, we explore seven myths against as many realities around big data:

 Myth 1: EVERYONE USES IT